dxe/webflow-scripts/README.md

 Some scripts are imported globally.
 See usage here: https://webflow.com/dashboard/sites/dxe/custom-code

 Other scripts may be specific to a single page.
+This can be seen by going to the "custom code" section of the page's settings in the Webflow Designer.

 Note that some logic is duplicated across scripts for it to be available in multiple pages.
 For example, the home page and events page both load events.